Everyone loves an Old-Fashioned Apple Pie. In fact, when I ask people around the country what their favorite pie is, Apple is #1!

 - Paint with egg white wash.

-- Sprinkle sugar on top.
+- Sprinkle some extra sugar evenly on top.

 - Pre-heat oven to 425F and bake for 20 minutes.